Logo Voyage

 Understand

+The Bulgarian Shopluk is uneven because of the big city of Sofia, culturally distinct from the surrounding region.
 The Bulgarian capital is the largest city in the country combining the functions of economical, administrative and population centre of Bulgaria.
 Thus, the environment in Sofia is sharply distinct from that of the area.
 The city has grown immensely in the past 30 years accommodating over a third of the country's population during the day for business purposes, and with a fifth of Bulgaria's population being permanently settled in it there are lots of non-locals around.
 Sofia is "the big village" of Bulgaria with inhabitants from all over the country.

-The true cultural Bulgarian Shopluk starts from the outskirts of the capital city.
+The cultural Bulgarian Shopluk starts from the outskirts of the capital city.
 The mountains around modern urban megalopolis keep their traditional character unchanged.
 Towns such as Botevgrad and Etropole in the Western Balkan, Samokov in Rila, Kyustendil in the foot of Osogovo Mountain, and Pernik surrounded by the mountains Vitosha, Golo Brdo and Lyulin are typical Shopluk settlements.

 Map